vedaldi/practical-cnn/doc/instructions.md

 In this part we will experiment with several variants of the network just learned.
 First, we study the effect of the image smoothing:

-> **Task:** Train again the tiny CNN *without smoothing the input image in prerprocessing*.
-Anwser the following questions:
+> **Task:** Train again the tiny CNN *without smoothing the input image in preprocessing*.
+Answer the following questions:
 >
 >   * Is the learned filter very different from the one learned before?
 >   * If so, can you figure out what "went wrong"?